Defined Benefit (DB) pension policy changes

 What’s changing?

-• As part of their scheme’s next valuation, trustees and sponsors of DB schemes will, for the first time, be required to agree a legally binding long-term objective for their scheme.
+• As part of their scheme’s first valuation with an effective date on or after 22 September 2024, trustees and sponsors of DB schemes will, for the first time, be required to agree a legally binding long-term objective for their scheme.
 As a minimum, schemes will be required to target being fully funded on a “low dependency” basis by the time they are significantly mature.
 A scheme’s technical provisions and funding and investment strategy will need to be adjusted over time to ensure this target is met

-• The Pension Schemes Bill contains a number of measures which may impact the end game options for DB schemes.
-In particular, the Bill contains measures which will:
+• The Pension Schemes Act 2026 contains a number of measures which are likely to impact the end game options for DB schemes.
+In particular, the Act contains measures which will:

 • put the authorisation and supervision regime for DB superfunds on a statutory footing – this is likely to lead to new entrants joining this market increasing the options for schemes, and